n0way02/n0way02/readme.md

 ### 🧑‍💻 About Me

-I'm a passionate programming student with experience in Java, Go, and Python, aiming to kickstart my career as a backend developer.
+I'm a passionate programming student with experience in Java, Go, and Python, aiming to kickstart my career as a backend/fullstack developer.
 Currently, I'm enhancing my skills through courses on Alura, focusing on backend development.

 I am constantly seeking to learn new technologies and improve my developer skills.